-The attribute Accrued interest is a mandatory attribute, but is optional in stage 1 of RRE (see Manual part I for more information on stage 1 and 2).
+The attribute Accrued interest is a mandatory attribute.
 The attribute Accrued interest should be regarded as a dynamic attribute, i.e. the value of the attribute Accrued interest could change over time.

 RRE requires that interest is recorded on an accruals basis for the instrument to which it relates.